 Strange awe at the form of the black ashen foot-step.

-Motherland, understand that the demand had risen,
+Motherland, understand that the call had risen,

 There is no mistake, I will take my love away.

 Eyes shake, half-awake, as my insides bake.